Zinabuf/GCIM/README.md

 * A covariate file in the format: `FID`, `IID`, `confounder_1`, `constant_value`, `confounder_2`, ..., `confounder_m`

 This standardized format ensures that all variables—genetic, exposure, outcome, and confounders—are properly aligned across discovery and target datasets, facilitating valid and replicable G×E interaction analysis.
+All GWAS, GWEIS, and polygenic risk score (PRS) construction steps are performed using the GxEprs R package, while the regression analyses for both binary and quantitative outcomes are conducted using the GCIM R package.

 A Guide for GCIM analyses